dbashford/MimosaEmberHTMLBarsSkeleton/README.md

 * `mimosa testscript` generates a platform specific test script.
 * `mimosa watch` to compile assets and build test assets
 * (In 2nd terminal window) `./test.sh`
-* You also have the option to run tests while you develop by setting   `emberTest.executeDuringWatch` to `true`
+* You also have the option to run tests while you develop by setting   `emberTest.executeDuringWatch` to `true` in the `mimosa-config.js`

 ## To Package App for Deployment
 * `mimosa build -omp` (optimize, minify, package)